What happens if I want to cancel or change the date of the event after I've paid?

-If you cancel or change the date with less than 30 days notice, but more than 14 days, we will return up to 50% of your deposit to you - we will pay acts a cancellation fee and deduct reasonable costs and return a portion of your deposit.
+If you cancel or change the date with less than 30 days notice, but more than 14 days, we will return up to a maximum of 50% of the full show fee to you - we will pay acts a cancellation fee and deduct reasonable costs and return a portion of your deposit if possible.

 If you cancel or change the date with less than 14 days notice then we will be unable to return any of your deposit, even if the circumstances are beyond your control.
 If you are going to considerable expense, you should consider insurance to cover any out of pocket costs you may incur.

 What happens if an act cancels on us?

 We do our best to make sure this doesn't happen, but it is a possibility that an act will not be able to perform at your event, even after booking.
 We will work with you to agree a mutually satisfactory replacement for any cancelled acts.
 If you are not happy with the replacements offered then we will refund you if the event is more than 30 days away.

 If you cancel with less than 30 days notice, then we will need to pay the other acts a cancellation fee as described above.
 You will receive a full refund in respect of the cancelled act, and a proportion as in the cancellation fees described above.

 Normally we can work together to find a mutually agreeable replacement and let the show go on!

 In very rare circumstances an act can pull out with only a few hours to go - where this happens we will use our extensive contact list to find a suitable replacement.
 In these extremely rare circumstances it may not always be possible to give you a wide range of choices for replacement.